Tom Brady Player Prop Bets for NFL Week 8 | Tampa Bay vs. New Orleans 10/31/2021

 Season Stats

-- He's also chipped in on the ground, with 37 rushing yards (5.3 ypg) on 13 carries with one rushing touchdown.
+- He also has 37 rushing yards on 13 carries with one touchdown, averaging 5.3 yards per game.

-- The Buccaneers have thrown the football in 65.2% of their plays from scrimmage this year while staying on the ground 34.8% of the time.
-This offensive attack ranks second in the NFL in points scored.
+- The Buccaneers have run 65.2% passing plays and 34.8% rushing plays this season.
+They rank second in the NFL in scoring.

 - Brady accounts for 55.9% of his team's red zone plays, with 57 of his 303 pass attempts coming from inside the opponent's 20-yard line.